JUMPSTONIK/JUMPSTONIK/README.md

 There are more projects that I'll be adding soon, as a Pokedex and my personal website, but I'm still working on them.

 ## What am I working now?
 Now I'm working to learn or improve in some technologies.
-Most of them I have learned how to used them before, but I want to get a deeper knowledge too.
+Most of them I have learned how to use them before, but I want to get a deeper knowledge too.
 Some of those technologies are:
 - SQL(PostgreSQL and/or MySQL) & NoSQL(MongoDB and Redis)
 - SASS and Less
 - Redux,
 - Tailwind and/or Bootstrap
 - Cloud(AWS or GCP)

 In case you want to know more about me and my background, you can see my CV. [here](https://drive.google.com/file/d/1CXWZHxdJhI6pQRh7nwO_59YhG1iLXvNy/view?usp=sharing)
 <!--
 **JUMPSTONIK/JUMPSTONIK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.